ferdinandfrank/vue-forms/docs/index.md

     });
     ```

-### Parsing responses from the server
+## Handling on server response
 Each response from the server based on an ajax request from the form components should provide the following data:
-- alert: _If this key is included, the form response handlers will try to show an alert message based on the following provided data:_
+- **alert**: _If this key is included, the form response handlers will try to show an alert message based on the following provided data:_
     - title: _The title to show on the alert._
     - message: _The message to show as the main content on the alert._
     - accept: _The text of the confirm button to show on the alert.
 If not provided, the alert will automatically disappear after the specified duration._
     - duration: _The duration after which the alert will automatically disappear, if not 'accept' prop is provided.
 Defaults to 3 seconds._
-- redirect: _If this key is included, the form response handlers will redirect the user to the url specified as the value of this key after a potential alert message was shown._
+- **redirect**: _If this key is included, the form response handlers will redirect the user to the url specified as the value of this key after a potential alert message was shown._
-- reload: _If this key is included, the form response handlers will reload the page after a potential alert message was shown._
+- **reload**: _If this key is included, the form response handlers will reload the page after a potential alert message was shown._
-- data: _Further response data.
+- **data**: _Further response data.
 Can be HTML content to append, prepend, or replace existing content on the page (see the shared props of the form components)._
-- error: _The error message to show if an error occurred during the request._
+- **error**: _The error message to show if an error occurred during the request._

 _Note: The name of the keys can be customized by editing the `serverKeys` data on the file `resources/assets/js/mixins/AjaxFormMixin.js`._

-### Validation
+## Validation
 Each input component accepts a prop named `rules`.
 By defining this prop on your Vue instances you can validate the input's value.
 Therefore, the prop accepts an array of rule object which should have one of the following value-key-pairs to define a validation rule:
 - **min**: [Number: min length of input's value] (_The value must be at least X characters._)